scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 ### Agile and software and scrum, oh my

 It’s 2001.
-The manifesto for agile software development was created by a group including Ken Schwaber and Mike Beedle in February, and then Ken Schwaber and Mike Beedle publish Agile Software Development with Scrum’in October (quick work, huh?).
-In 2002, Schwaber and others found the Scrum Alliance.
+The manifesto for agile software development has been created by a group including Ken Schwaber and Mike Beedle in February, and then Ken Schwaber and Mike Beedle publish Agile Software Development with Scrum’in October (quick work, huh?).
+In 2002, Schwaber and others will found the Scrum Alliance.
 The agile manifesto and accompanying principles say that we should seek to maximise the value of software, by prioritising features based on how valuable and delivering them asap.
 The scrum framework interprets the agile manifesto as a framework for development teams to use, and names product managers as the members of the team who prioritise the features to be developed, based on how valuable they are.
 The scrum framework also chooses to rebrand product managers as ‘product owners’.
 Neil McElroy’s vision of someone managing a product and running it like a business in its own right has been taken and rebooted for software, by the scrum framework . . . promoting the role of product manager in the process under the banner of ‘product owner’.

 In 2001, software is still predominantly sold in shops, in boxes, on discs.
 It is something that you buy, and own.
 It is a product, so a product manager/owner makes sense.